subutai-io/documentation/user/pages/03.software-components/03.management-console/03.create-manage-environments/docs.md

 1. Add a domain to your environment.

-   a.
-From the menu, go to Environment > Environments.
+   1. From the menu, go to Environment > Environments.
-   b.
-On the Environments list, click **Configure** for the environment where you want to add the domain.
+   2. On the Environments list, click **Configure** for the environment where you want to add the domain.
    c.
 On the Set Domain box, enter a unique domain name.
       ![Set Domain](console-set-domain.png)
    d.
 Optionally, you can select a strategy (i.e., Round robin, Load balance, Sticky session) and upload the SSL certificate.